abacusmodeling/abacus-develop/docs/input-main.md

 - **Type**: Integer
 - **Description**: Number of spin components of wave functions.
 There are only two choices now: 1 or 2, meaning non spin or collinear spin.
 - **Default**: 1

-#### occupations

-- **Type**: String
-- **Description**: Specifies how to calculate the occupations of bands.
-Available options are:
-  - 'smearing' : gaussian smearing for metals; see also variables `smearing_method` and `smearing_sigma`.
-  - 'tetrahedra' : Tetrahedron method, Bloechl's version: [P.E.
-Bloechl, PRB 49, 16223 (1994)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.49.16223).
-Requires a uniform grid of k-points that are automatically generated.
-Well suited for calculation of DOS, less so (because not variational) for force/optimization/dynamics calculations.
-  - 'fixed' : for insulators with a gap
-- **Default**: 'smearing'

 #### smearing_method